OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-The Excel Portfolio Add-in written with Vue.js and TypeScript is complete.
-You should follow the steps to [Side-load and Test the Office add-in](#SideLoadTestAddins).
+The Excel Portfolio add-in written with Vue.js and TypeScript is now complete.
+Follow the steps to [Sideload and Test the Office Add-in](#SideLoadTestAddins).

 <a name="SideLoadTestAddins"></a>

-## 4. Side-load and Test the Office add-in
+## 4. Sideload and Test the Office Add-in

-This section will outline how to side-load and test an Office add-in using OneDrive and Office Online.
+This section will outline how to sideload and test an Office Add-in using OneDrive and Office Online.

->**NOTE**: The instructions below outline how to side-load an Office add-in into Office Online, which works in almost any developer environment.
-If you are working from a PC, you can also side-load the add-in for testing in the full Win32 Office client.
+>**NOTE**: The instructions below outline how to sideload an Office Add-in into Office Online, which works in almost any developer environment.
+If you are working from a PC, you can also sideload the add-in for testing in the full Win32 Office client.
 For more information on this approach, see the [Sideloading Office Add-ins into Office Desktop or Office Online](https://www.youtube.com/watch?v=XXsAw2UUiQo).

+>**NOTE**: Office Add-ins are required to be secured by SSL.
+These labs leverage self-signed certificates for this that may be blocked by your browser as an untrusted certificate.
+If so, follow the steps for [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 1. Open a terminal/command prompt in the location where the project is provisioned.
 1. Run the "**npm run start**" command, which will build and host the solution.
 This command is setup to perform a lot of complex tasks, including compiling all the TypeScript files to JavaScript, using Webpack to combine them into a single script reference, and copying all relevant files to a dist folder for hosting.
 When the build completes, you should see a note that "*webpack: Compiled successfully*".
 For the React and Angular labs, the TypeScript compiler will also stay in a "watch mode" to refresh the add-in when code changes are made.
 If you need to exit "watch mode", use the Ctrl-C command.